TheVoronModder/MiniFridge/README.md

 # MiniFridge
 ## Fridge Door for v0's

+--\| Door Lock Latch is being worked on at the moment |/--

 This project was designed from WhoppingPochard's Clicky-Clack door mod for 2.4's and Tridents.

 ### Huge Shout Out to woppingpochard for his design which gave me the idea to make a door for the v0's